petterek/Blitz.Rpc/README.md

 # Blitz.Rpc

 Small utility framework for  out of process call, in .Net using interfaces as contracts.
+Built to be used with a DI container.
+The Helper project is focused on extending for IServiceColletion from MS.

+All comments and feedback is welcome, I want to keep the framework small, and it is build with extension in mind.

 ## Setting up the client, look at the Demo/UsingClient/